 CANOE RENTALS AT CHICHAQUA ARE CURRENTLY SUSPENDED UNTIL WATER LEVELS ARE BACK UP

-Pack your picnic lunch, blanket and bring our family for an hour of nature stories and activities with a naturalist.
+Pack your picnic lunch, blanket and bring our family for an hour of nature stories and activities with a naturalist from PCC.
 Enjoy the fresh air, sunshine, munch your lunch, listen to a story or two and discover new natural areas with your children.

 View the latest construction update on the Lauridsen Skatepark here!

 Set your kid’s imagination and adventurous spirit free as they learn about the natural environment and important survival skills.
 Activities range from plant i.d., animal tracking, fire and shelter building.
 Campers will forage for and cook their own lunch.